 - Your medical history, including menstrual irregularities

-- Questions to ask your doctor
+- Questions to ask your health care provider

-Questions to ask your doctor include:
+Questions to ask include:

 - What's likely causing my symptoms?